Erik-Schumann/mongodb/README.md

   o Conditional updates of several fields

 Future developements include but are not limited to:
-• Addsupportfortransactionsandsavepoints
+• Add supportfortransactionsandsavepoints
 • Add support for nested and dynamic structures
-• Addsupportfor authentication(/authorization)
+• Add supportfor authentication(/authorization)